lexnederbragt/MBV3070-H19/5_biopython.md

 help(SeqRecord)

 ```
-Q: can you figure out how many attributes this class has?
+Question: can you figure out how many attributes this class has?

 As you can see, many of the methods are simply the same methods as for Seq.